jidongxiao/CSCI1200-DataStructures/lectures/01_introduction/README.md

 This [example program](getline.cpp) is the starting point to most of your homeworks.
 It shows how you can read information from a file, and write information into another file.

+## 1.16 Two Useful String Functions

+- find()
+- substr()

+This [example program](strings.cpp) which uses these two string functions, can also be very useful in your homeworks.

 <!--## 1.16	C++ vs. Java

 - Standard C++ library std::string objects behave like a combination of Java String and StringBuffer objects.
 If you aren’t sure of how a std::string member function (or operator) will behave, check its semantics or try it on small examples (or both, which is preferable).